-The validity of the common units offered by this prospectus will be passed upon by Vinson & Elkins L.L.P., Houston, Texas.
-Vinson & Elkins L.L.P. will also render an opinion on the material U.S. federal income tax consequences regarding the common units.
-The selling unitholders' legal counsel and the underwriters' own legal counsel will advise them about other issues related to any offering in which they participate.
+The validity of the securities offered in this prospectus will be passed upon for us by Vinson & Elkins L.L.P., Houston, Texas.
+Vinson & Elkins L.L.P. will also render an opinion on the material U.S. federal income tax consequences regarding the securities.